"DRUG HOTEL" will be shot in places you WON’T see on a travel brochure. …The real, heroin-infested backstreets of a place that’s meaner…,

 …this movie will NOT be shot in one of those.

-We’ll shoot it in… dirty, decaying, dangerous places in a failing city… in winter with brown skies and bare trees.
+We’ll shoot it in… dirty, decaying, dangerous places in a failing city… in winter with moody skies and eerie, bare trees.

 (I’m definitely shooting this movie in winter because…

-…this story begs for skeleton trees, moody skies and people crawling around in the cold like ghosts from the dead.)
+…this story begs to take place in a City that is creepy, with moody skies, trees that look like skeletons in the dark, and people crawling around in the cold like ghosts from the dead.)

 …Just so you know what you’re getting into.